+Learn how to make French press coffee perfectly in 5 easy steps from the pros!
 A French press coffee maker is one of the most popular ways around the world to make coffee.
-It’s fast, easy and tastes spectacular.
-Read on to find out how to make French press coffee at home.
+It’s fast, easy and tastes great.

 The better taste of French press coffee is related to it’s brewing method: immersion brewing.
 A French press or cafetiere uses a stainless steel coffee filter screen and typically a glass carafe and metal or plastic housing.
 The advantage of immersion brewing is that it gives you a richer cup.

 When coffee beans are roasted, they release coffee oils.
 These oils hold a lot of the body and richness.
 A French Press immerses these oils in your coffee.
 That gives bold and well rounded flavor.

 As the coffee grinds are fully immersed in a French press, it allows a fuller flavour extraction from the coffee beans.
 How much coffee for French press all depends on how strong you prefer your coffee.

 What is the ideal water temperature for making a French press coffee?